 ASA receives portfolio maintenance fees from ED based upon the original principal balance of loans in its loan portfolio.
 These fees are calculated at six one-hundredths of one percent (0.06%) on an annualized basis.
 Revenue is based on an established fee percent making such amounts fixed and determinable.
 This fee is recognized as income when performance obligations are met.
-These fees are available through September 30, 2023 and may be extended for an additional year if approved through the legislative process.
+These fees have been paid through December 31, 2024.